Bole0331/MeshSimplification/checkpoint.md

 <p align="justify">&emsp;&emsp;To overcome these issues, we tried many ways to optimize it.
 We keep buffer to accumulate local updates, and try to use as few locks as possible.
 We maintain a pool of threads to avoid creating threads on the fly.
 However, the improvement is not satisfying.
 This situation is similar for OpenMP implementation.</p>

 ## Way to final parallelism
+<p align="justify">&emsp;&emsp; After our first try, we found out that trivially parallizing parts of this serial algorithm can not achieve good speedup.
+Our next idea is to partition the input mesh to independent pieces.
+Each piece will be processed by one worker thread, and all pieces will be stitched at the end.
+In this way, the update in each piece can be separated and no global data structure need to be frequently updated.
+The challenge will be how to partition the input mesh evenly and stitch pieces together.</p>
+<p align="justify">&emsp;&emsp; One way to partition the mesh is to do bread first search, starting from a random vertex.
+All neighbor vertices will be added to current piece, until a threshold is reached.
+Then a new piece will be starting from the boarder.
+In this way, the partition of vertices and triangles can be done evenly, and different pieces are disjoint.</p>